Register now for a new pilot program,”Police Traffic Stops & Positive Driver Outcomes,” in collaboration with the Missouri City Police Department.

 Teens looking to drive can start a driver’s education course as soon as they turn 14 years old – but they must wait until they are 15 years of age to be eligible for a learner license.
 As teens transition to adulthood, being able to get around on their own is a big step toward independence.
 The Police Traffic Stops & Positive Driver Outcomes program addresses the need to put drivers with autism, and law enforcement, at ease during traffic stops and other interactions and increase safer driving behaviors.

-The first session is Wednesday, January 8, 2020, 4:00pm – 5:30pm at Missouri City Police Department, 3849 Cartwright Rd, Missouri City, 77459.
+The session is Thursday, April 9, 2020, 4:00pm – 5:30pm at Missouri City Police Department, 3849 Cartwright Rd, Missouri City, 77459.
 This interactive session will engage drivers with ASD and police officers.
 Each session is a maximum of ten individuals with autism, ages 14 and up, and one-parent and will include role play, overview of traffic laws, review of safety rules, and standards to keep the driver, passenger and other drivers on the road safe.

 Registration is a first-come, first-serve basis.
 THIS IS NOT A STATE-REGULATED DRIVER EDUCATION COURSE.
 To register for a session, please CLICK HERE.

 For immediate assistance, contact Hope For Three, 281-245-0640 or email email@example.com